rasheedhaq/rasheedhaq/README.md

 - 👋 Hi, I’m @rasheedhaq
 - 👀 I’m interested in Deep learning
-- 🌱 I’m currently learning and working on timeseries predition (NLP)
+- 🌱 I’m currently learning and working on time-series prediction (NLP)
-- 💞️ I’m looking to collaborate on deep learnig works
+- 💞️ I’m looking to collaborate on deep learning works

 <!---